reproducible-reporting/stepup-reprep/docs/advanced_topics/unplot.md

 ## How to prepare an input SVG file.

-1. If the plot is embedded in a PDF, use `pdfimages` to extract the figures from the PDF as `.pbm` files.
+1. If the plot is embedded in a PDF, use `pdfimages` to extract the figures from the PDF as PBM files.
    Most PDF viewers can easily extract bitmaps from a PDF: right-click on the image and select "Save Image As ...".

-2. Open the image containing the plot in Gimp, crop it if necessary, and save it as a `.png` or `.jpg` file.
+2. Open the image containing the plot in Gimp, crop it if necessary, and save it as a PNG or JPEG file.

-3. Open the `.png` or `.jpg` file in Inkscape.
+3. Open the PNG or JPG file in Inkscape.
-   Use the "link" option to avoid large `.svg` files in one of the following steps.
+   Use the "link" option to avoid large SVG files in one of the following steps.

 4. Draw the x-axis and y-axis as two separate straight line segments, i.e., lines with only one start node and one end node.